Time Tracking Software for Employees: What to Look For in 2026

 Reporting and Analytics

-Project profitability reports: Show revenue vs. time invested per project, revealing which work is actually generating margin.
+Project profitability reports: Show revenue vs. time invested per project management, revealing which work is actually generating margin.

 Overtime alerts: Proactive notifications before overtime thresholds are reached, enabling managers to intervene rather than react.

-Utilization dashboards: Show how employee time is distributed across billable vs. non-billable work, client vs. internal projects, and planned vs. actual hours.
+Utilization dashboards: Show how employee time with mobile app is distributed across billable vs. non-billable work, client vs. internal projects, and planned vs. actual hours.

 Customizable exports: The ability to export time data in multiple formats (CSV, PDF, LEDES for legal billing) for payroll, client invoicing, and stakeholder presentations.